tikinang/sheeet/README.md

   - workspace status bar (ID, API key, compile status, save status)
 - [ ] prepare Zerops Recipe for simple deployment
 - [ ] better onboarding (default data and code with comments)
+- [ ] extensive UI and error testing

 ### Nice to Have
 - [ ] add and remove columns and rows